The Number Line Drag & Drop allows students to drag points or images onto a number line.

 Now configure validation for your question.
-Follow these steps to set up score and correct response:
+Follow these steps to set up a score and correct response:

 - Insert value in the Point(s) box to set up a mark for the question.
 The default value is set to 1.

-- In the Correct tab you will see the number line you just created and a container with possible response options.
+- In the Correct tab, you will see the number line you just created and a container with possible response options.
 In order to validate the question drag and drop correct responses on the number line.
-See example in Figure 3.
+See the example in Figure 3.